 If you choose to get it through another travel agent, make sure it is not iranianvisa(dot)com!
 You will get nothing.
 Just google iranianvisa(dot)com scam for proof.

-1. Contact an Iranian tour operator.
+1. Contact an Iranian tour operator or try the e-visa system.
 Send them your paperwork and some money, and they will give you a visa authorisation number from the MFA.
-How long this takes is unpredictable, 7-10 days is average.
-The number is only valid for the embassy you specify to the tour operator.
+1-3 days is average with the tour operator, with the e-visa system reports are all over the place: from 3 days to 3 weeks to never.
+The number is only valid for the embassy you specify in the application.